Top 4 Cities With Asia’s Highest Rental Yields

 In practice, capital appreciation prospects are harder to predict beforehand than rental yields though.

 Market analysis and otherwise doing your research can help take some of the guesswork out whether your asset will appreciate in value or not.
-But nobody is a psychic or knows exactly where real estate prices will head.

 Bangkok

-Like all other places on this list, smaller one-bedroom apartments enjoy better yields compared to larger units in Bangkok.
-However, the city faces an oversupply of one-bedroom condos right now – especially in the suburbs.
+Like all the other places on this list, smaller one-bedroom apartments enjoy better yields compared to larger units in Bangkok.

 You might find it more practical to buy two or three-bedroom condos in Bangkok despite their slightly lower yields.
-Renting these units out is much easier.
+Renting these larger units out is much easier.

-Rental yields aren’t everything.
+High rental yields aren’t everything.
 Large, expensive condos in some parts of Bangkok’s city center have tripled over the past decade.
 Meanwhile, the price of smaller, high-yield units in the suburbs were generally flat.

 Manila